UCLNatSci/2022/NSCI0007/html/_sources/Before_you_begin/getting_started.md

-# Introduction to Cocalc and Notebooks
+# Cocalc and Jupyter Notebooks

 We will be using an online platform called `Cocalc` to run and edit `notebooks` which run `Python` code. `Cocalc` is a collaborative computing platform, which means that you can interactively share your code with other users of the platform.